memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/python-api.md

 **Raises**:

 - `InvalidContextError` - If passed in Vertex is invalid.
-  UnableToAllocateError If cannot allocate a path.
+- `UnableToAllocateError` - If cannot allocate a path.

 ### is\_valid()